 Getting to Mauerpark

-- Bring cash for the flea market as some vendors may not accept credit cards.
+Take money in cash to the flea market because some of the sellers may not honor credit cards.

 Table of Contents